morganrivers/spatial_computing/README.md

 - Integration with large language models for conversational interfaces that control physical manipulation
 - Advanced haptic feedback mechanisms
 - Computer vision-powered design tools that blend physical modeling with digital precision
-- Educational installations for museums and schools
-- Artistic installations exploring the boundaries of physical and digital interaction

 ## Repository Structure (Placeholder)
 This repository currently serves as a placeholder and brainstorming space.
 Future implementations, documentation, code, and resources related to the integration of spatial computing and robotic arms will be provided here.